tchoopojcharoen/Multi-Depot-Traffic-Management/docs/howtouse.rst

-   6. After the nodes are placed on the map, User must press the Enter key to proceed to the next section of this part is "Edge Connection" (the connection path        between the nodes).
+   6. After the nodes are placed on the map, users must press the "Enter" key to proceed to the next section of this part is "Edge Connection" (the connection path between the nodes).
 Edge connections can be made by left-click on nodes between two nodes to create paths between them and can be undo by right-click on drawing window.

        The requirements for connection edges are as follows :
         - Each Depot node can have only one edge.